lixiang-222/CIDGMed/README.md

 ```

 ## 3. Citation & Acknowledgement
+We are grateful to everyone who contributed to this project.

 If the code and the paper are useful for you, it is appreciable to cite our paper:
 ```bash